E-r-1-c/networking-labs/02-layer3-routing/02-single-area-ospfv2/README.md

 ![Primary Path Verification](./images/04-primary-path.png)

-The trace confirmed that traffic used the preferred path:
+The trace confirmed that traffic followed the preferred path:

 ```text
 PC0 → R0 → R2 → R3 → PC1
 ```

-OSPF selected this path because it had a lower total cost than the path through R1.
+The path through R1 remained available but was not installed as the active route because it had a higher OSPF cost.

 ---